About

 Ready to apply?

-You can now apply for the re-envisioned B.Sc.
-Kin./B.Ed.
-Combined Program.
-Admission is limited to approximately 30 students.
+You can now apply for the BSc(Kin)/BEd Combined Program.
+Admission is limited to approximately 35 students.

 A non-refundable application fee of $90 CDN is required before your application will be processed.

-NOTE: If you have already submitted an application for admission and wish to be considered for the combined program, please contact the Admissions office at 306-966-5788 to have this program added to your application.
+NOTE: If you have already submitted an application for admission to Kinesiology or Education and wish to be considered for the combined program, please contact the Admissions Office at 306-966-5788 to request this change to your application.

 Explore related programs